SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 ## Customizing the usage help

 The usage help can be heavily customized.
-We've already seen how it can be customized using things such as custom value descriptions, or various options of the `WriteUsageOptions` class.
+We've already seen how it can be customized using things such as custom value descriptions, or various options of the `UsageWriter` class.
 The latter also allows you control things such as the amount of indentation to use for the syntax and the description list, and the colors to use.

-To go even further, you can derive a class from the `LocalizedStringProvider` class, and override its members to customize the exact format of every component of the usage help.
-You can choose to customize as little or as much as you like.
-The same class can also be used to customize error messages and the names and descriptions of the automatic "Help" and "Version" arguments.
+To go even further, you can derive a class from the `UsageWriter` class, and override its members to customize the exact format of every component of the usage help.
+You can choose to customize as little or as much as you like, depending on what methods you override.

-To specify a custom string provider, using the `ParseOptions.StringProvider` property.
+To specify a custom usage writer, assign it to the `ParseOptions.UsageWriter` property.

-The [custom usage sample](../src/Samples//CustomUsage) uses a custom string provider to radically alter the format of the usage help, as seen below.
+The [custom usage sample](../src/Samples//CustomUsage) uses a custom usage writer, as well as a custom `LocalizedStringProvider` to radically alter the format of the usage help, as seen below.

 ```text
 DESCRIPTION: